Finances in Retirement - Investments

 • An investor bullish on a particular stock may only seek out news and analysis confirming their positive view of the company while ignoring negative information.

-• Taking all new data and stretching it to work in your favor, using it to confirm your investment decision.
+• Take all new data and stretch it to work in your favor, using it to confirm your investment decision.

 Anchoring